RotekHandelsGmbH/adminscripts_public/linux/graphictools/compile_rusticl/readme_compile_rusticl.md

 Tested with **AMD R9 200** and **AMD HD7970** on **Debian Bookworm**.

 **Important:**
-- The script `install_latest_python_clang.sh`, located one directory up in the repository structure, is also required.
+- The script `install_latest_python_gcc.sh`, located in another directory up in the repository structure, is also required.
 - Please clone the entire **adminscripts** repository using the following command:

   ```bash